livspaceeng/livspaceeng.github.io/nexus.md

 # Private npm registry
-The private registry is made up of three repositories in [nexus](http://nexus.jx.livspace.com/#admin/repository/repositories):
+The private registry is made up of three repositories in [nexus](http://nexus.livspace.com/#admin/repository/repositories):

+ :fire::fire: The following urls have changed.
+Please update accordingly.
+ 1. ~~http://nexus.jx.livspace.com/repository/livspace-npm/: Private hosted npm repository that has all privately published packages.~~
+ 2. ~~http://nexus.jx.livspace.com/repository/npm-proxy/ : Proxies the public npm repository.~~
+ 3. ~~http://nexus.jx.livspace.com/repository/npm-group/ : Aggregator for both of the above so that you can download/search in the combined repository.~~

+ The new urls are as follows:
- 1. http://nexus.jx.livspace.com/repository/livspace-npm/ : Private hosted npm repository that has all privately published packages.
+ 1. http://nexus.livspace.com/repository/livspace-npm/: Private hosted npm repository that has all privately published packages.
- 2. http://nexus.jx.livspace.com/repository/npm-proxy/ : Proxies the public npm repository.
+ 2. http://nexus.livspace.com/repository/npm-proxy/ : Proxies the public npm repository.
- 3. http://nexus.jx.livspace.com/repository/npm-group/ : Aggregator for both of the above so that you can download/search in the combined repository.
+ 3. http://nexus.livspace.com/repository/npm-group/ : Aggregator for both of the above so that you can download/search in the combined repository.

 ## Usage
 Authentication can be done at the command line or using `.npmrc` file.
 Use `npmrc` package to manage different registries.
 The following commands will install npmrc and setup `download` and `publish` profiles for search/download and publishing of packages respectively.